ugognw/mypy-upgrade/README.md

     * When used with `--show-error-codes`, permits `mypy-upgrade` to replace existing `type: ignore` comments with code-specific `type: ignore` comments (enable from the command line with the `mypy` option `--enable-error-code`)

-## Quick Start

-`mypy-upgrade` can be installed via `pip`.

-    python3 -m pip install mypy-upgrade

-If you want to run the latest version of the code, you can install from the repo directly:

-    python3 -m pip install -U git+https://github.com/ugognw/mypy-upgrade.git@development
-    # or if you don't have 'git' installed
-    python3 -m pip install -U https://github.com/ugognw/mypy-upgrade/tree/development

 ## Known Limitations